cepetr/blue2joy/README.md

 - Connect a mouse digitally - using quadrature encoding as on the Atari ST
 - Connect a mouse in an analog way - using analog inputs for deltas, with up to 5 buttons
 - Configure Blue2Joy via SPI-like communication over the joystick port
-- Emulate a light pen (possibly too ambitious)
+- Emulate the Y-axis of a light pen (conceptual idea, not sure if possible)
-- Emulate an XEP-80 terminal (with frame buffer displayed on a mobile phone or tablet)
+- Emulate an XEP-80 terminal (feasible in principle, but not started yet)

 Although designed for Atari 8-bit systems, Blue2Joy can be used with any device that follows the same joystick port pinout - with paddle functionality available only on Atari computers (see [details](/doc/paddle-emulation.md)).

 ## 🚧 Project Status

-Blue2Joy is currently under active development.
-The hardware is stable and all core features have been successfully tested, but the software still needs a few more months of work before it’s ready for general use.
+Blue2Joy is currently under active (but really slow) development.
+The hardware is stable and all core features have been successfully tested, but the software still needs months of work before it’s ready for general use.

 ## Repository Structure